BZoennchen/supercollider-book/chapters/supercollider/synths/1-ugens.md

 ## Definition

-A unit generator is a component for the synthesis server, defined in a plug-in, which can receive a number of floating-point inputs (audio- or control-rate signal or constant values) and produce a number of floating-point outputs, as well as *side effects* such as wrting to the post window, accessing a buffer, or sending a message over the network.
+A unit generator is a component for the synthesis server, defined in a plug-in, which can receive a number of floating-point inputs (audio- or control-rate signal or constant values) and produce a number of floating-point outputs, as well as *side effects* such as writing to the post window, accessing a buffer, or sending a message over the network.

 ```isc
 (